DecisionVis/deltamoea/blog/implementation-notes.md

 responsibility to clean up the MOEA state by calling the teardown function.
 There is no other resource management by the library user.

+# Top Down Python Version

+2017-02-13 11:45

+Last night, I wrote my "top-down" version, a template algorithm run that exercises the whole API I outlined above.
+My next step is to implement the next layer down.
+Some of the next layer down already exists but isn't hooked up to the top-down template yet.

+So, what's missing?

+* decision, objective, constraint, tagalong
+* Problem
+* create_moea_state (this is a big one)
+* return_evaluated_individual
+* get_iterator
+* (iterator as generator)
+* teardown